 Acceptance & Payment

 Many insurance shoppers are surprised to discover that, despite the technical sophistication represented by online portals and quote engines, most insurance providers are still unable to accept payment and issue coverage via the Internet.
 GMAC Insurance is a notable exception; most other insurers culminate the on-line application process by mailing a package for your signature.

 Despite the comparative inconvenience of mailing a paper check, at this point there is not a good correlation between the technological capabilities of an insurance company and financial strength or quality of customer service.
 Some companies that work only through human agents—who will telephone the prospective client to complete the process—are also very large, healthy, and stable insurers.
 The bottom line: evaluate a prospective insurer on its financial strength and the relevance of its package, not on the sophistication of its website.

 Insurance Cards & Policy Receipt

 An increasing number of insurers make insurance cards and policy documents available for download from their websites.
 In most cases, however, these and other documents will arrive by regular mail.
 Since every state requires a driver to present proof of insurance on demand, we suggest that clients whose providers do not make these documents available for download take the time to request a faxed copy until such time as the originals arrive in the mail.

-Shopping for auto insurance on the Internet is easy, fast, and a very effective way to find a precise fit for your insurance requirements.
-Insurance is a complex product, however, and over the long term the quality of a buyer's experience will depend at least as much on an insurer's financial stability and level of customer service as it will on the price of the policy.
+Buy auto insurance online is easy, fast, and a very effective way to find a precise fit for your insurance requirements.
+Insurance is a complex product, however, and over the long term the quality of a buyer’s experience will depend at least as much on an insurer’s financial stability and level of customer service as it will on the price of the policy.
 A high-quality portal is one that pre-selects providers in order to present clients with a menu of consistently high-quality alternatives.